AlvinChin1608/day53_100/README.md

 - Data processing and formatting to ensure data integrity and usability.
 - CSV handling in Python for structured data export and analysis.

-This project not only demonstrates technical proficiency but also highlights the practical benefits of automation in professional environments, paving the way for more efficient and productive workflows.
+This project demonstrates technical proficiency and highlights the practical benefits of automation in professional environments, paving the way for more efficient and productive workflows.